abhinemani/abhinemani.github.io/_posts/2021-01-01-Let-s-Move-Beyond-Open-Data-Portals.md

 [The interesting thing about that is actually that leads to _better data._](https://medium.com/@abhinemani/open-data-civic-engagement-and-delivery-28b990f321ce#.h1446cvnr)

-> Right now it takes 16 months to get official police records from the state, **16 months,** because we have to send _paper forms_ to the state, they transcribe them and then send them back.
+Right now it takes 16 months to get official police records from the state &mdash; **16 months** &mdash;  because we have to send _paper forms_ to the state, they transcribe them and then send them back.
 The backlog is mind-numbing.

-That’s not the right way to handle data — open or otherwise.
-Instead, a digital first strategy — eg no paper forms, just iPhones or iPads in the field — would lead to immediately accessible and usable (and hopefully open) data.
+That’s not the right way to handle data &mdash; open or otherwise.
+Instead, a digital first strategy — eg no paper forms, just iPhones or iPads in the field &mdash; would lead to immediately accessible and usable (and hopefully open) data.

 That’s trend one, is _this movement from_ [_data to services_](https://medium.com/@abhinemani/open-data-civic-engagement-and-delivery-28b990f321ce#.h1446cvnr)_._